To ensure your vote is counted in the 2026 General Election on November 3, 2026 follow these steps:

 3. Receiving and Completing Your Absentee Ballot

-Absentee Ballots will be mailed out after the county auditor has received your absentee ballot request form, starting May 15.
+Absentee Ballots will be mailed out after the county auditor has received your absentee ballot request form, starting October 16.

 To complete your ballot, follow the instructions included upon receiving your ballot.